2023 Solar Incentives Guide for Winthrop Town, MA - Tax Credits & Rebates

 EcoWatch's Winthrop Town, MA Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
-Talking to the company that installed your solar system, or any local Winthrop Town solar installer, can help you understand what incentives you qualify for.
+If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Speaking with a representative from the company that installed your solar system, or any local Winthrop Town solar installer, can help you learn what incentives you can apply for.

-Yes, you can use multiple types of renewable energy to power your home — for example, a combination of wind and solar.
-You can also use both renewable energy sources and a non-renewable backup source of energy.
-Be sure to discuss the details of your plan with your local Winthrop Town solar panel installer, so that you understand what you'll need and what types of incentives you may or may not qualify for.
+Yes, you can use multiple types of renewable energy to power your home — for example, a combination of solar and wind power.
+You can also combine renewable energy generation with a backup source of non-renewable energy.
+Be sure to discuss the details of your plan with your local Winthrop Town solar installation expert, to get an understanding of what will be needed and what types of incentives you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.